 Summary

 Every blackletter calligrapher from beginner to professional needs a Pilot Parallel.
 The versatility, precision and ease of use this pen provides cannot be understated for the price.
-For ~$10 I started my favourite hobbies and maybe you can too.
+For not too much money I started my favourite hobbies and maybe you can too.
+I have included it in my Top 10 Best Calligraphy Gifts.
+Thank you for reading through my pilot parallel review.

 Did I miss something about the Pilot Parallel that you want to know?
 Leave a comment, I will be sure to answer.